ros-navigation/navigation2/nav2_bt_navigator/README.md

 #### Decorator Nodes
 * RateController: A custom control flow node, which throttles down the tick rate.
 This custom node has only one child and its tick rate is defined with a pre-defined frequency that the user can set.
 This node returns RUNNING when it is not ticking its child.
 Currently, in the navigation, the `RateController` is used to tick the  `ComputePathToPose` and `GoalReached` node at 1 Hz.

+* DistanceController: A custom control flow node, which controls the tick rate based on the distance traveled.
+This custom node has only one child.
+The user can set the distance after which the planner should replan a new path.
+This node returns RUNNING when it is not ticking its child.
+Currently, in navigation, the `DistanceController` is used to tick the  `ComputePathToPose` and `GoalReached` node after every 0.5 meters.

 #### Condition Nodes
 * GoalReached: Checks the distance to the goal, if the distance to goal is less than the pre-defined threshold, the tree returns SUCCESS, which in that case the `ComputePathToPose` action node will not get ticked.